 Sometimes infection develops in the brain, tissues that cover the brain and spinal cord (meninges), back bones (vertebrae), long bones (such as the thighbone), joints, heart valves, or other organs.

 If people do not develop infections in these organs and tissues, they usually recover in 2 to 3 weeks, even without treatment.
 However, in some, the infection persists.
 Less than 5% of people with brucellosis die, usually when the brain, meninges, or heart valves are infected.

 Doctors take a sample of blood and send it to a laboratory to grow (culture) and identify the bacteria.
 Samples of bone marrow, obtained by aspiration Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
 Sometimes a sample of bone marrow must be examined to determine... read more , and cerebrospinal fluid (the fluid that surrounds the brain and spinal cord), obtained by spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more , may also be cultured.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more , may also be cultured.

 Doctors may use the polymerase chain reaction (PCR) technique, so that the bacteria can be detected more quickly.
 The PCR technique increases the amount of the bacteria's DNA in blood or other tissues.